Highlands 3:23 Fund – BIPOC Initiative

 The Highlands 3:23 Fund, our Donor Advised Fund housed at Impact Assets in Baltimore, was opened in 2018 specifically to provide integrated capital for businesses and non-profits run by African American, Indigenous, and other People of Color including Latinex and Asian/Pacific Islanders.
 This low-cost, patient capital is often paired with small grants to support operations, development, expansion or capacity building.

-The initiative was conceived in 2018 during the RSF ICF Fellowship, with special thanks to the facilitators and staff, and huge gratitude to the fellows – powerful women and men working with boldness, honesty, grace, and wisdom, to end systemic racism and its legacies of social, environmental, and economic inequity.
+The initiative was conceived in 2018 during the RSF ICF Fellowship, now called the Just Economy Institute (JEI), with special thanks to the facilitators and staff, and huge gratitude to the fellows – powerful women and men working with boldness, honesty, grace, and wisdom, to end systemic racism and its legacies of social, environmental, and economic inequity.

 The name of the Highlands 3:23 Fund was inspired by the poem “Heiroglyphic Stairway” by Drew Dellinger: